 Grand Rapids Criminal Defense Attorney Explains Sentencing Alternatives

-As Greenville and Grand Rapids criminal defense attorneys, one of the biggest misconceptions people have about sentencing is that jail terms are the only alternative.
+As Grand Rapids criminal defense attorneys, one of the biggest misconceptions people have about sentencing is that jail terms are the only alternative.
 The truth is that a criminal sentence may include a variety of elements in addition to or in lieu of jail time.
 If you’ve recently been charged with a criminal offense, here are some things you should know about sentencing.

 Judges are sometimes required to hand down what are known as “determinate sentences,” which are fixed terms that do not have flexible conditions.
 An example of a determinate sentence is “30 days in a juvenile detention center.”
 In other instances, a sentence may be indeterminate, which is a range of time.
 Indeterminate sentences are given whenever the legislature has previously set forth a minimum and maximum time for certain offenses.
 Judges then simply order a defendant to serve time, and the actual length of the sentence is later determined by prison officials.

 Jail sentences are not always completed inside a correctional facility.
 Some are performed at home under a program known as “house arrest.”
 While on house arrest, you will be confined to your own home except during working hours.
 You may also be required to wear a device that lets officers know your whereabouts at all times.
 If sentenced to jail, you could be ordered to spend a certain number of weekends behind bars and then be free during the week.
-A Greenville criminal defense attorney may argue for one of these alternative jail sentences if you are convicted of a minor offense and are at a low risk of reoffending.
+A Grand Rapids criminal defense attorney may argue for one of these alternative jail sentences if you are convicted of a minor offense and are at a low risk of reoffending.

 Individuals are not always sentenced to jail time immediately.
 A judge may also “suspend” your sentence until certain conditions have been met.
 For example, your incarceration may be delayed while you complete a drug or alcohol abuse program or obtain crucial medical treatment.
 A suspended sentence is something a Grand Rapids criminal defense lawyer may argue strongly for if there are special circumstances that would make delaying incarceration advantageous.